PaaS API

 Note

-the PaaS API does not use HTTP authentication scheme.
+the Gandi PaaS API does not use the HTTP authentication scheme.
 It uses a custom authentication mechanism based on the API key.

 PaaS Management